What happens during a divorce regarding money?

 Exceptions where Divorce is financially advantages…

-You said that with few exceptions divorce does not financially advantage either party.
-What is an example of an exception where a party is financially advantaged by a divorce?
+You said that with few exceptions a divorce does not financially advantage either party.
+When is a party is financially advantaged by a divorce?

-If you have non-marital property (premaritally owned or acquired by gift or inheritance and held in your own name) which produces a significant amount of income, and the income has been used for family purposes, this non-marital property will be declared to be exclusively yours and the income from the non-marital property will be exclusively yours.
-You will be money ahead, but if you are obligated to pay child support or maintenance, your income from non-marital sources will be considered part of the basis on which the obligations are based.
+Assume you have non-marital property (premaritally owned or acquired by gift or inheritance and held in your own name) that produces a significant income.
+Also assume this income has been used for family purposes.
+This non-marital property will be declared to be exclusively yours.
+You will be money ahead.
+But if you are obligated to pay child support or maintenance, Illinois’ courts can consider your income from non-marital sources.

-If I am ordered to pay child support (and maintenance) will I have any other obligations to the family, such as also paying the mortgage etc.?
+If I’m ordered to pay child support and maintenance, will I have any other obligations to the family, such as paying the mortgage?